Nicolasara/in_the_dark/terminology.md

 - **Game Mode**: Configuration determining how the game is played (Single, Team, or Individual)
 - **Game Outcome**: The final results for each player including their win type and points
 - **Player Result**: Individual outcome for a player including whether they were caught and knew the secret

+## Notes

+- The minimum number of players for single in the dark mode is three.
+- The minimum number of players for team or individual mode (multiple in the dark) is four.